stefanprodan/openfaas-gke/gke-preemptible.md

   constraints:
     - "cloud.google.com/gke-preemptible=true"
 ```

+Note that this function will be running on the fn pool due to the affinity constraint `cloud.google.com/gke-preemptible=true`.

 Save the above resource as `certinfo.yaml` and use `kubectl` to deploy the function on both instances: